muyjohno/HollowKnight.RandomizerMod/README.md

 Randomizer 3 expands on previous versions of the Hollow Knight randomizer by allowing you to randomize more items than ever before and, for the first time, to randomize area or room transitions.
 - Randomizer 3 requires SeanprCore.dll and Modding Api version 53 or greater to run.
 These are both automatically downloaded by the ModInstaller.
-- We are planning a tournament for this randomizer, beginning May-June, open to people of all skill levels willing to commit to least 5 races!
+- We are planning a tournament for this randomizer, beginning June 2020, open to people of all skill levels willing to commit to least 5 races!
 For more details and to sign up, visit https://challonge.com/HKRandomizer2020
 - There is a new map tracker for area and room randomizer available at https://github.com/homothetyhk/RandomizerTracker/releases
+- There is a community randomizer guide published here: https://tinyurl.com/HollowKnightRandomizerGuide

 Details on all of the various settings follow: